cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Importance of IPF Treatment**: This method focuses on the attachment behavioral system but also engages and strengthens metacognitive and collaborative behavioral systems.
 Comprehensive treatment for attachment insecurity that includes all three interdependent systems promotes greater mental, emotional health, and wellbeing.

-### CHAPTER 9 The Second Pillar Metacognitive Interventions for Attachment Disturbances The History and Development of Metacognition
+## Chapter 9 The Second Pillar Metacognitive Interventions for Attachment Disturbances The History and Development of Metacognition

 **Chapter 9: The Second Pillar - Metacognitive Interventions for Attachment Disturbances**